"Doesn't it bother you that he's a fag?"

 Normally, a middle-aged character actress continually trying to have sex with her nephew and murdering a gay repair man would be enough to classify a movie as “queer,” but there’s absolutely nothing normal about Night Warning.

-You see, there’s a police detective in town whose defining characteristic is his violent contempt for gay people.
-It turns out the TV repairman refused Susan's advances because he was married to Jimmy's basketball coach.
+You see, there’s a police detective in town whose defining characteristic is his violent contempt for gay people and, it turns out the TV repairman refused Susan's advances because he was married to Jimmy's basketball coach.

 "The victim was a fag.
 The coach was a fag.
 And the kid is a fag."